galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 It's common to call **phylogenetic tree** a **phylogeny**.

-Mathematically, a **tree** is a kind of **graph** that has objects called **nodes** or **vertices** (lavender, white, and blue boxes in the figure above), connected in pairs by things called **edges** (green and orange lines in the figure above).
+Mathematically, a **tree** is a kind of **graph**, which has objects called **nodes** or **vertices** (lavender, white, and blue boxes in the figure above), connected in pairs by things called **edges** (green and orange lines in the figure above).

 Trees are a natural way to think about phylogenetic relationships.
-The nodes correspond to **taxa**, and the edges, also called **branches**, show the relationships between them, where taxa could be species, lineages, genera, populations, or even individuals if we consider something like a genealogy.
+The nodes correspond to **taxa**, and the edges, also called **branches**, show the relationships between them, where taxa could be species, or lineages, genera, populations, or even individuals if we are considering something like a genealogy.

 Nodes with only one edge attached to them are called **leaves** (or **tips**; in white above) and correspond to taxa with no descendant taxa in the tree.
-These taxa might be from fossils or are currently living, in which case they’re referred to as **extant**.
+These taxa might be from fossils, or, be currently living, in which case they’re referred to as **extant**.

 Internal nodes (in lavender above) correspond to hypothetical common ancestors of the extant taxa: the set of descendants that each one has determines the tree.

-Many phylogenies have a particular node assigned as the common ancestor of all the taxa represented by the leaves in the tree.
+Many phylogenies have a special node assigned as the common ancestor of all the taxa represented by the leaves in the tree.
 This node is called the **root** (in blue above).
 When this is the case, a natural direction is implied from the root to the tips, going forward in time.
 We call such trees and phylogenies **rooted**; if there is no root, they are called **unrooted**.

 *The majority of phylogenetic inference methods produce unrooted trees, but rooted trees are more useful.*

 In a rooted phylogeny, all the leaves that are descendant from any given node form a **monophyletic clade**, or often just “**clade**” (monophyletic means “one tribe (of) origin” from the Greek).

 One way to determine where the root of a tree belongs is to include an **outgroup** in the data, which is a set of taxa that are definitely not within the clade of interest (which is then called our **ingroup**) but which share a common ancestor with that clade.
-A good outgroup won’t be too distantly related to our ingroup because if it’s too distant, choosing where it should connect to the ingroup will be hard, ultimately resulting in a guess.
+A good outgroup won’t be too distantly related to our ingroup, because if it’s too distant, choosing where it should connect to the ingroup will be hard, ultimately resulting in a guess.

 You can see in the diagram above that the connection of the ingroup to the outgroup could be from multiple locations.
 Once the unrooted tree is created, using combined data from ingroup and outgroup taxa, we can confidently say that the root is on the branch connecting our ingroup to our outgroup:

 ![Schematic showing connection between an in group and outgroup to root a tree](images/TreeAnatomyUnrooted.png "Rooting a tree"){:align="center" width="100%"}

-We can then imagine picking up the unrooted tree at the branch connecting our outgroup and ingroup -- that is our best guess at the hypothetical ancestor of all our taxa and gives us a good indication of the branching order of our ingroup (and the outgroup):
+We can then imagine lifting up the unrooted tree at the branch connecting our outgroup and ingroup -- that is our best guess at the hypothetical ancestor of all our taxa and gives us a good indication of the branching order of our ingroup (and the outgroup):

 ![Schematic showing how inclusion of an outgroup can be used to lift a tree to create a best guess at the location of the hypothetical ancestor](./images/TreeAnatomyLiftHere.png "'Lifted' tree demonstrating hypothetical ancestor and branching order){:align="center"}

 Phylogeny estimation can be thought of as inferring a collection of compatible hypotheses about **monophyly** -- that is, statements that groups of taxa descendant from a common ancestor are each others' closest relatives in the tree.

-The tree above is called a **binary tree** because each internal node branches into *two* descendants.
-It is a common assumption that trees are binary, and we make that assumption in this tutorial.
+The tree above is called a **binary tree**, because each internal node branches into *two* descendants.
+It is a very common assumption that trees are binary, and we make that assumption in this tutorial.
 In fact, it is often very hard to come to a means by which a phylogeny could be truly *non*-binary: in most cases, this is just due to our inability to resolve the tree completely.

 # Building a tree
 ## Basic Methodology